andreken/react-component-lib-boilerplate/README.md

 ```

 This generates:
+- Main JS file exporting all components in `dist/` directory
-- Individual JS files for each component in the `dist/` directory
+- Individual JS files for each component in the `dist/components` directory
 - TypeScript declaration files (`.d.ts`) for proper type support
 - CSS injected directly into the JavaScript for zero-config styling